 And why shouldn’t they?!
 After all, the incentive to keep prospective mothers and new parents feeling happy, respected, and cared for in the workplace is clear: A 2012 National Study of Employers study found that when an employee leaves for, let’s say, an alternative place of work with better benefits or to spend more time at home, the company spends 20% of that person’s salary in productivity losses for time spent transitioning replacements.
 In the world of business, ain’t nobody got time for that!
 Read on for seven mom-friendly companies every brand, business, and fledgling startup should aim to emulate.

-Campbell Soup Company, maker of the go-to tomato soup, give back to its community of parents.
-The Camden, New Jersey–based company offers on-site after-school programs, kindergarten classes, as well as educational and recreational summer programs.
+Campbell's Soup Company, the maker of the go-to tomato soup, gives back to its community of parents.
+The Camden, New Jersey-based company offers on-site after-school programs, kindergarten classes, as well as educational and recreational summer programs.
 It also has dedicated lactation rooms for nursing mothers.
 Beats pumping in the bathroom stalls, that’s for sure.

 Change.org, a petition and grassroots social change company, is predictably progressive with its parent-based benefits.
 With a 51% female employee base and a leadership team that’s 40% female, Change.org recently extended its already generous paid-leave program for new parents.
 Both parents—biological or not—have 18 weeks of fully paid paternal leave available to them, making Change.org home to the most generous equal leave policy in the entire country.

-The maker of Kellogg’s, Kraft, and more is often rated high on the 2014 Working Mother 100 Best Companies List and prides itself on long-term–minded employment (23% of employees have worked there for more than two decades!).
+General Mills, the maker of Kellogg’s, Kraft, and more, are often rated high on the 2014 Working Mother 100 Best Companies List and prides itself on long-term–minded employment (23% of employees have worked there for more than two decades!).